Skip to main content

 Are you worried about the costs of studying at college?

 The bursary fund aims to help students with the essential costs of participating in their study programme and therefore make education accessible for all.
-At St Brendan’s, the 16-19 bursary provides support with travel costs, course specific kits/trips and college meals, supporting families on lower incomes.
+At St Brendan’s, the 16-19 bursary can provide support with travel costs, course specific kits and mandatory trips, supporting families on lower incomes and students that are in care or care leavers.

-If you have a need for bursary support and your parents/carers household income is less than £30000 per year (net) or they are out of work, you could qualify.
+If you have a need for financial support from the bursary and your parents/carers have a household income of less than £30000 per year (net) or they do not work, you could qualify.
 By net income we mean the amount earned after tax, national insurance and pension has been deducted.

 We accept applications where: